 Courriel professionnel : firstname.lastname@example.org

-Read her papers on SSRN: http://ssrn.com/author=1615707.
+Read Vanessa's papers on SSRN: http://ssrn.com/author=1615707.

 Articles and Book Chapters

 "Treaty Promises and the Duty to Consult on Legislation" (2021) 51 Revue générale de droit 205 (with Jula Hughes)

 "Le Parlement et les tribunaux" (2021) 51 Revue générale de droit 7 (with Charles Feldman)

 “Policing Arbitrariness: Fleming v Ontario and the Ancillary Powers Doctrine” (2021) 100 Supreme Court Law Review 187 (with Terry Skolnik)

 "The Pervasive Constitution: The Constitution Outside the Courts" (2020) 48:4 Federal Law Review 437 (with Gabrielle Appleby and Ed Synot)